olamilekanadesoye/TradeZone_Analytics/README.md

 **Decision:** After close observation, missing unit prices values in product table was connected to the missing unit prices and total amount in multiple tables.
 With the help of browser and AI, an approximate average price was selected to replace the missing values.
 Once mising values of products were sorted, JOIN was used reflect unit_price of cleaned_products to solve mising values in order and order_items.
 However, total_amount of payment table was left untouched.
 For the missing delivery data, no action was made.

-**Reason:** The decision to replace unit_price with estimated average values gotten from the internet mirrors a real-world situation whereby in the same situation, a data analyst is expected to trace the seller_id and get information about the unit price.
-For inaction in payment table, through observation identified that some amount not recorded were not connected to missing price, and this could signify audit to uncover suspicious activities.
+**Reason:** The decision to replace unit_price with estimated average values gotten from the internet mirrors a real-world situation whereby a data analyst is expected to trace the seller_id and get information about the unit price.
+For inaction in payment table, observation identified that some amount not recorded were not connected to missing price, and this could signify audit to uncover suspicious activities.
 While for the missing delivery date values, the missing values simply reflects orders that hasn't been completed yet.

 **Result:** The unit_price and amount column across multiple tables now contain values.
 In the VIEW, line total of order_items, and amount of orders table were renamed to total_amount.